s-yadav/contextMenu.js/README.md

+** Notice **
+Its a legacy module and I am not maintining this repo currently.
+So only PRs are accepeted.

 contextMenu.js
 ==============
 <p>contextMenu.js is a   plugin to create windows like context menu with keyboard interaction, different  type of inputs ,trigger events and much more.<br />